 Booking gorilla trekking Uganda was the scariest of our entire trip, as crazy as it sounds.
 You send an extraordinary amount of money to UWA and receive no receipt or guarantee.
 The booking is made with your selected tour company and upon proof of payment they will send UWA your personal details, passport number, preferred starting location and two dates for when you’d like to trek.

 Since this experience is so exclusive, only 8 people are allowed to visit one gorilla family at a time, for 1 hour.
 This is the main reason for you needing to send two preferred dates – so you can attend the second in case the first is already booked up.
-Road Trip Uganda were super responsive and gave us every kind of confirmation of our payment and confirmed date as soon as we needed it.
+Roadtrip Uganda was super responsive and gave us every kind of confirmation of our payment and confirmed the date as soon as we needed it.

 Useful tip: Book your gorilla trekking in Uganda first.
 After you ahve a confirmation on the trekking dates, book your flights to Uganda.